cwi-swat/rascal-ql-tutorial/Handouts/exercises.md

  *  add a production to **Question** in *QL.rsc*
  *  add a constructor to **Question** in *AST.rsc*
  *  add a tc rule to the type checker in *Check.rsc*
- *  add a normalize rule to the normalize in *Normalize.rsc* (note: desugar `unless` to `if(not(e), s)`)
+ *  add a normalize rule to the normalize in *Normalize.rsc* (NB: the semantics of  `unless(e, s)` is equivalent to `if(not(e), s)`)

-Check in the IDE that the type checkers indeed signals errors in unless conditions and bodies, and that its conditions appear in the outliner.
+Check in the IDE that the type checker indeed signals errors in unless conditions and bodies, and that its conditions appear in the outliner.

 <table border="1" width="100%" bordercolor="lightgrey" >
 <tr><td>